 Bob is not satisfied with the status quo and is always pushing for a better result, both professionally and personally.
 At work, this is reflected by his desire and ability to get the most for his clients.
 This same drive also pushes him to do extraordinary things outside of the office.
 The epitome of an outdoorsman, Bob is an avid long-distance runner, golfer, tennis player, and mountain climber.
 Having scaled Mount Rainier, dealing with thorny legal issues doesn’t intimidate him.

 Bob’s passion for the law is reflected not only through his practice, but through his desire to craft the next generation of lawyers.
-He has taught both medical liability and legal writing as an adjunct law professor – and everyone knows the hallmark of a true expert is someone who can teach a subject to others.
+He has taught both medical liability and legal writing as an adjunct law professor – and everyone knows the hallmark of a true professional is someone who can teach a subject to others.

 Second only to law, Bob has a passion for being on the water.
 Bob spends the summer months enjoying all water-adjacent activities, from waterskiing to wakeboarding, sailing to paddle boarding, and even learning to fish.
 He has a small armada of four boats (five if you count a whitewater class paddleboard), which he swears are all necessary for different activities.
 In the winter months, he settles for being on frozen water, spending his time on the slopes skiing and snowboarding.